 Now go follow @sentfromdisneyland on Instagram and listen to the show where ever you get your podcasts!

-First Day covers, college football, Disneyland, the World's Fair and more on this episode with two postcards sent to Texas and one sent from Texas.
-Below are some of the regulars on Art Throw Down, Follow all of them on Instagram anyway for great art an postcards in your Instagram feed: hipstadufus luluvision jlynch9923 greenmosspaper georgemailsart state_of_the_funyun RussRomano2021
+This week an Imagineer who is more well known for works outside of Disneyland and an incoming postcard from … the Twilight Zone well New York.
+Below are some of the regulars on Art Throw Down, Follow all of them on Instagram anyway for great art and postcards in your Instagram feed: hipstadufus luluvision jlynch9923 greenmosspaper georgemailsart state_of_the_funyun RussRomano2021

 I call this one “A Very COVID Thanksgiving”.
 I guess I’ve made a political cartoon.
 This is an image in my head this holiday season.
 I truly hope people don’t gather outside of their immediate household, or their “quarantine pod” for Thanksgiving this year, because of the INCREDIBLY HIGH INCREASE IN COVID CASES EVERYWHERE.
 Just stay home folks.
 Stay with your pod.
 And maybe Mom, Dad, Grandma and Uncle Joey can make it to next Thanksgiving.